Find the right tools by using search terms and by selecting research areas and questions:Help

 PubPeer enables scientist to search for their publications or their peers publications and provide feedback and/or start a conversation anonymously.

-Articles can be searched by DOI, PMID, arXiv ID, keyword or author is possible.
+Articles can be searched by DOI, PMID, arXiv ID, keyword or author.
 PubPeer has also contributed in revealing scientific misconduct.

-Learn Named Reactions, understand mechanisms, see examples from Reaxys, test your knowledge with ReactionFlash for iPhone, iPad, and iPod Touch.
+Learn Named Reactions, understand mechanisms, look at examples from Reaxys and test your knowledge with ReactionFlash for Android and portable Apple devices.

-Named organic chemistry reactions – usually named after their discoverers – are a fundamental part of every chemist's toolkit.
-ReactionFlash helps you learn and understand named reactions: from the famous, to those you've forgotten, to those only a Nobel Prize Winner knows!
-Not only does the app give you the reaction, it also shows you the known mechanism, published examples from Reaxys, and even allows you to test your skills with the ReactionFlash Quiz.
+In organic chemistry, reactions – usually named after their discoverers – are a fundamental part of every chemist's toolkit.
+ReactionFlash helps you learn and understand named reactions: from the famous ones, to those you have forgotten, to those only a Nobel Prize Winner knows!
+Not only does the app give you the reaction, it also shows you mechanism, published examples from Reaxys, and even allows you to test your skills with the ReactionFlash Quiz.
 Why spend laborious hours making your own reaction flash cards when ReactionFlash gives you all you need and makes learning fun?

-ResearchGate is a social networking site for scientists and researchers to share papers, ask and answer questions, and find collaborators.
+ResearchGate is the largest academic social networking site and researchers to share papers, ask and answer questions, and find collaborators.